tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 ---
-title: "Configuring and testing Kubernetes clusters <br/> with KubeNix and Kind"
+title: "Configuring and testing Kubernetes clusters <br/> with KubeNix and kind"
+shortTitle: "Kubernetes, KubeNix and kind"
 author: Tobias Pflug
 ---